 The Lighthouse Hill Development operates as a store and release facility that operates in a re-regulating mode.
 Operations follow the flow requirements and reservoir target elevations as defined in Article 401 of the License.

-According to Erie, the Salmon River Project is in compliance with resource agency recommendations issued after December 31, 1986 regarding flow conditions.
+According to the applicant, the Salmon River Project is in compliance with resource agency recommendations issued after December 31, 1986 regarding flow conditions.
 The FERC license, Settlement Agreement, and 401 WQC include the requirements for flow releases and water level control recommended by the NY State Department of Environmental Conservation (NYSDEC), U.S. Fish and Wildlife Service (USFWS) and other signatories to the Settlement Agreement.
 Article 401 of the Salmon River License is posted below and lists all flow and water level related recommendations.

 December 8, 2014: The Salmon River Hydroelectric Project (FERC No. 11408), LIHI Certificate No. 20 has been determined by the Executive Director, Michael J. Sale to satisfy the requirements of the Low Impact Hydropower Institute (LIHI) Certification Program.
 The decision to certify the Salmon River Hydroelectric Project is for an 8-year term, effective November 14, 2013 and expiring November 14, 2021.